Lama3L9R/PublicReleases/README.md

 **If you have encountered any issue with these softwares and wish to open an issue, please open it here instead of on my private git!**

+Q: Why don't you upload to GitHub releases?
+A: Repo will be taken down if I do that.

 Here is the list:

 - [BritishBeggarHooks](https://git.lama.icu/projects/ARC/repos/britishbeggarhooks/browse) 1.0.1